 In today’s digital world, screens are everywhere—from tablets and smartphones to TVs and computers.
-While technology can be educational and fun, too much screen time can affect children’s health, sleep, and social skills.
-As parents, finding the right balance between devices and active play is key.
-Here’s how you can help your child enjoy technology responsibly while staying active and engaged.
+While technology can be educational and enjoyable, too much screen time can affect children’s health, sleep quality, and social development.
+As parents, finding the right balance between digital use and active play is essential.
+Here’s how you can help your child use technology responsibly while staying active and engaged.

 1. Set Clear Screen Time Limits